-Are associated and/or related to industrial fishing.
+Are associated with and/or related to industrial fishing.

 Require working in mines, quarries, underground work, and excavations.
 In confined spaces that do not have adequate lighting or ventilation, dedicated to drilling, excavation, or extraction of substances.
-A confined space is defined as any space with limited entry and exit openings and unfavourable natural ventilation, which can accumulate toxic or flammable contaminants or has an oxygen-deficient atmosphere, and which is not designed for continuous occupation by a person.
+A confined space is defined as any space with limited entry and exit openings and unfavourable natural ventilation that can accumulate toxic or flammable contaminants or has an oxygen-deficient atmosphere and that is not designed for continuous occupation by a person.

 Involve direct construction or civil engineering, such as prefabricated structure assembly and disassembly, structural transformations, renovation, repair, maintenance, site preparation, excavations, and demolitions.
-And those activities in which they perform, such as moulders, welders, sheet metal workers, boilermakers, assemblers of metal structures, blacksmiths, toolmakers.
+And those activities in which they perform, such as moulders, welders, sheet metal workers, boilermakers, assemblers of metal structures, blacksmiths, and toolmakers.

-Involve work involving periodic cross-border transit; and private transportation as a driver or family chauffeur; cab driver or mototaxi driver.
+Involve work involving periodic cross-border transit and private transportation as a driver, or family chauffeur cab driver, or motorcycle taxi driver.
 Similarly, avoid activities that involve moving money and other valuables.

-Involve hunting; defence services; bodyguard; jail warden; weapon handling or manipulation activities; surveillance or supervision.
+Involve hunting, defence services; bodyguard, jail warden, weapon handling or manipulation activities, surveillance, or supervision.